phetsims/aqua/doc/continuous-testing-management.md

 # How to manage Continuous Testing (CT) service

-_Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin._
+_Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin._ VPN may be required to reach bayes.colorado.edu if off campus.

-There are currently two separate pieces that need to run for it to behave as expected: the server, and Chrome processes doing browser tests.
+At a high level, there is:

+- The server process (running on bayes.colorado.edu, but can also be run anywhere)
+- Browsers running tests (we run Chrome processes on bayes, pointed to the main server)
+- The report interface (e.g. https://bayes.colorado.edu/continuous-testing/aqua/html/continuous-report.html) which displays the CT state.

+# Tests, and changing what is tested

+perennial/js/listContinuousTests.js controls what tests are run.
+Simply commit/push to change what will be tested on the next CT snapshot.
+Run `node js/listContinuousTests.js` in perennial in order to test the output.

+There is no need to restart the CT server or other interfaces to change what is tested (unless a new test type is added, etc.)

-# The server
+# Server process

+The CT server runs from the `continuous-server` grunt task, and on bayes is kept running (and logging) with pm2 (more information below).
+The code is under `aqua/js/server`, and launches from aqua's `Gruntfile.js`.

+The server by default will scan the (clean) working copy (pulling/cloning repos as needed), and when changes are detected will (by default) copy things over into a snapshot directory (under `ct-snapshots/`).
+Browser-based testing will load files from under that directory, and builds will be done there also.
+This snapshot will never change SHAs or contents (besides the builds and being deleted when it is not needed).

-Continuous testing has all of our repositories checked out at `/data/share/phet/continuous-testing`.
+Continuous testing on bayes.colorado.edu has all of our repositories checked out at `/data/share/phet/continuous-testing`.
 Everything under this directory is served via HTTPS at https://bayes.colorado.edu/continuous-testing/.
-The server, when running, will be continually pulling every repository (with the exception of aqua itself, which it will leave on the same SHA, so that it doesn't automatically start running new continuous server code).
-In addition to these repositories, the `continuous-testing` directory also contains snapshot directories, e.g. `snapshot-1514489753139` and `snapshot-1514489753139-phet-io` that contain full copies of all of our repositories.
-All browser-based testing will load files from under a snapshot's directory, and a snapshot directory will never change SHAs or contents (besides what is built during tests).

-The main server code is contained in `aqua/js/continuous-server.js`.
+Requests to the server are made to https://bayes.colorado.edu/aquaserver/* (internal API) which is redirected to the port 45366 internally to our server process.

+The server will have a certain number of locally running loops, doing build/lint tasks for tests.
+This is specified with a command-line flag when starting (currently we're using 8 concurrent builds/lints on bayes.colorado.edu).

+It also saves state information in `aqua/.continuous-testing-state.json`, so on relaunches it won't lose data.
+This will need to be wiped when the internal server formats change.

+## pm2 on bayes.colorado.edu

 So far, we've used pm2 (https://github.com/Unitech/pm2) to handle running the server process (handling automatic restarting, logging, etc.).

 Typically, you can run `pm2 list` to display the running processes, and it will display something like:
 ```